trimble-oss/website-modus-bootstrap.trimble.com/content/utilities/interactions.md

 <p class="user-select-auto">This paragraph has default select behavior.</p>
 <p class="user-select-none">This paragraph will not be selectable when clicked by the user.</p>
 {{< /example >}}

-Note: `user-select-all` is not supported on Internet Explorer.